Hongi Hika: Final years and death: 1826–1828

 In 1826 Hongi Hika moved from Waimate to conquer Whangaroa and found a new settlement.
 In part this was to punish Ngāti Uru and Ngāti Pou for having harassed the European people at Wesleydale, the Wesleyan mission at Kaeo.
-On 10 January 1827 a party of his warriors, without his knowledge, ransacked Wesleydale, the Wesleyan mission at Kaeo, and it was abandoned.
+On 10 January 1827 a party of his warriors, without his knowledge, ransacked Wesleydale and it was abandoned.

 In January 1827, Hongi Hika was shot in the chest by the warrior Maratea during a minor engagement in the Hokianga.
 On his return to Whangaroa a few days later he found that his wife Turikatuku had died.
 Hongi lingered for 14 months, and at times it was thought that he might survive the injury; he continued to plan for the future by inviting missionaries to stay at Whangaroa, planning a Waikato expedition and schemed to capture the anchorage at Kororāreka (Russell).
 He invited those around him to listen to the wind whistle through his lungs and some claimed to have been able to see completely through him.
 He died of an infection on 6 March 1828 at Whangaroa.
 He was survived by five of his children, and his final burial place was a closely guarded secret.

 Hongi Hika's death appears to be a turning point in Māori society.
 In contrast to the traditional conduct that followed the death of an important rangatira (chief), no attack was made by neighbouring tribes by way of muru (attack made in respect of the death) of Hongi Hika.
 There was an initial concern among the settlers under his protection that they might be attacked after his death, but nothing came of that.
 The Wesleyan mission at Whangaroa was however disestablished and moved to Māngungu near Horeke.

-Frederick Edward Maning, a Pākehā Māori, who lived at Hokianga, wrote a near contemporaneous account of Hongi Hika in A History of the War in the North of New Zealand Against the Chief Heke.
+Frederick Edward Maning, a Pākehā Māori who lived at Hokianga from 1833, wrote a near contemporaneous account of Hongi Hika in A History of the War in the North of New Zealand Against the Chief Heke.
 His account said that Hongi warned on his deathbed that, if "red coat" soldiers should land in Aotearoa, "when you see them make war against them".
 James Stack, Wesleyan missionary at Whangaroa, recorded a conversation with Eruera Maihi Patuone on 12 March 1828, in which it was said that Hongi Hika exhorted his followers to oppose against any force that came against them and that his dying words were "No matter from what quarter your enemies come, let their number be ever so great, should they come there hungry for you, kia toa, kia toa – be brave, be brave!
 Thus will you revenge my death, and thus only do I wish to be revenged."